QuarkChain/bench_kvdb/README.md

 indexes, and caching, making real-world behavior very different from this theoretical assumption.

-`bench_kvdb` is a benchmarking tool that measures the *practical disk I/O cost* of random KV lookups using Pebble as a reference engine.
-We focus on a single metric, **I/Os per Get**, and instrument Pebble to attribute cache hits and misses along the read path.
+To understand the practical I/O behavior, we create this `bench_kvdb` Repository to measure the *practical disk I/O cost* of a random KV lookup using Pebble as a reference engine.
+We focus on a single metric, **I/Os per Get**, which is the number of blocks read per Get operation.

-Across databases from 22 GB to 2.2 TB (200M–20B keys), we show that read I/O cost is largely independent of database size.
-With Bloom filters and top-level index blocks cached, random lookups incur about **2 disk I/Os per Get**; caching Bloom filters and all index blocks reduces this further to about **1.0–1.3 disk I/Os per Get**, exhibiting effectively constant-time I/O behavior.
+Results show that when Bloom filters and top-level index blocks are cached, random lookups incur about **2 disk I/Os per Get**; caching Bloom filters and all index blocks further reduces this to about **1.0–1.3 disk I/Os per Get**, exhibiting effectively constant disk I/O behavior.
+This behavior is largely independent of database size across datasets ranging from 22 GB to 2.2 TB (200M–20B keys).

 ## Overview